Marquette vs. Wisconsin: Odds, spread, over/under - December 2

 Marquette vs. Wisconsin Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on multiple sportsbooks.
+See the odds, spread and over/under for this matchup across several sportsbooks.

 |Favorite